CassimJT/Digital_Passport_B/DOCUMENTAION.md

 				message: UserProfile
 			}

-		if not successfull, expected response-body
+		other expected response-body
 			{
 				status: 404
 				status: "Failed"
 				message: "Not found"
 			}
-		else

 		catch(error)
 			{
 				next(error)
 			}

-	To update the UserProfile
+	To update the UserProfile ---here user provide userId, emailAddress and residentialAddress to update the profile

 		Expected inputs for updating UserProfile
 			{